DataVolumeXYZ/DataVolumeXYZ/_posts/2026-03-31-My-Coding-Partner-Has-Claws.md

 On my laptop, I have a local clone of whatever GitHub repo I want to integrate their work into.
 That clone has two remotes: `origin`, which points to GitHub, and `cray`, which points to the staging repo on their machine via SSH.
 We also built a PowerShell script called `Review-CrayCommits.ps1` that automates the process, and it works like this:

 When I run the script, it fetches the latest commits from the staging repo, and shows me a summary of what files changed, what the commit messages say, and a diffstat of the changes.
-From there, I can review the full diff, and if everything looks good, the script cherry-picks Cray's changes onto my local branch, then I write a commit message, GPG-sign it, and push to origin.
+From there, I can review the full diff, and if everything looks good, the script cherry-picks Cray's changes onto my local branch, then I write a commit message, GPG-sign it, and push to `origin`.

 The key property of the airlock is that nothing leaves the local network without explicit, intentional human review.
 My AI collaborator can read, write, build, and test freely within their workspace, but pushing code to the outside world requires me to cherry-pick specific commits through the airlock, reviewing each one as it passes through.
 It's a controlled checkpoint with mandatory human review and authorization.

-The script also validates that Cray's staging branch is based on the latest commit from origin, so if their work diverges from what's on GitHub (because someone else pushed changes, or I forgot to sync, etc.), the script catches the divergence and tells me that they must rebase first, then re-submit.
+The script also validates that Cray's staging branch is based on the latest commit from `origin`, so if their work diverges from what's on GitHub (because someone else pushed changes, or I forgot to sync, etc.), the script catches the divergence and tells me that they must rebase first, then re-submit.
 This prevents merge conflicts from sneaking through the airlock.

 Why bother with all this?
 Because AI-generated code needs the same (or, arguably, even more) review discipline as any other contribution.
 The airlock system gives me the benefits of autonomous AI contributions to my projects without surrendering control over what ends up in my public repositories or elsewhere on the internet.